balazsdukai/synthesis-project/index.md

 users stay for a longer time period.
 Secondly, movements are detected between a sequence of states.
-Thirdly, movement patterns can be identified by counting the amount of movement from, to or between certain locations at different time intervals.</p>
+Thirdly, movement patterns can be identified by counting the amount of movement from, to or between certain locations at different time intervals.

-<p>The aim of this paper is not to improve a Wi-Fi based positioning
-technique, but to use the location data to conduct a mobility analysis producing knowledge about the University’s campus.
+The aim of this paper is not to improve a Wi-Fi based positioning technique, but to use the location data to conduct a mobility analysis producing knowledge about the University’s campus.
 Based on the three steps mentioned above, the aim of this project is to provide a method to